-In the North Sea the direct effects of fishing, other anthropogenic activities and natural processes will act in concert and, in the longer term, give rise to indirect effects.
+In the North Sea the direct effects of fishing, other anthropogenic activities, and natural processes will act in concert and, over time, will give rise to indirect effects.
 Fishing activities may create indirect effects in several ways.
-There may be changes in the feeding relationships of organisms, changes in the genetic makeup of populations and other changes, such as changes in the habitat.
-In the longer term, the mixture of direct and indirect effects makes it extremely difficult to establish causal relationships between the amount of fishing and observed long-term population changes.
+There may be changes in the feeding relationships of organisms, changes in the genetic make-up of populations, and other changes, such as changes in the habitat.
+In the long term, the mixture of direct and indirect effects makes it extremely difficult to establish causal relationships between the amount of fishing and observed long-term population changes.